Murder of Janine Balding: Early life

 Balding was born on 7 October 1967 and lived in Wagga Wagga, New South Wales before moving to Sydney and gaining employment as a teller at a branch of the then State Bank of New South Wales on George Street.
 She was due to marry her fiancé Steven Moran in March 1989.
-The couple had purchased a house in Berkeley Vale, approximately 90 kms north of Sydney, and rented out that house to help finance their wedding.
+The couple had purchased a house in Berkeley Vale, approximately 90 km north of Sydney, and rented out that house to help finance their wedding.

 Abduction and murder

 A month before her twenty-first birthday, she was abducted from a Sutherland railway station car park by a group of homeless persons consisting of four males and one female.

-These persons were Bronson Blessington, Matthew Elliott, Stephen 'Shorty' Jamieson, Wayne Wilmot and Carol Ann Arrow.
+These persons were Bronson Blessington, Matthew Elliott, Stephen 'Shorty' Jamieson (born 29 December 1965), Wayne Wilmot and Carol Ann Arrow.

-Blessington had met Jamieson and Elliott at a homeless shelter named 'The Station' in the Sydney CBD earlier that day and had proposed "Why don't we get a sheila and rape her?", a quote which became infamously known through Australian news media.
+Blessington had met Jamieson and Elliott at a homeless shelter named 'The Station' in the Sydney CBD earlier that day and had proposed "Why don't we get a sheila and rape her?", a quote which became notoriously known through Australian news media.
 The idea was agreed to.
 Arrow and Wilmot joined in.
 The victim, who was to be picked at random, became Balding.

-The gang of five had earlier approached another female—Christine Moberley—at the same car park, but she became concerned and quickly locked herself in her vehicle and drove home where she told her partner that the offenders were talking with another woman near a motor vehicle there.
+The gang of five had earlier approached another woman—Christine Moberley—at the same car park, but she became concerned and quickly locked herself in her vehicle and drove home where she told her partner that the offenders were talking with another woman near a motor vehicle there.
 That person was Janine Balding.

 Upon being alerted to these incidents, police immediately attended the main Sutherland railway station car park, not realising that the earlier encounters had happened in an overflow dirt car park on the opposite side of the rail line.
 Janine Balding had been abducted from that overflow car park in the intervening period.

 She was driven in her vehicle to the side of the F4 Freeway at Minchinbury in Sydney's west, and during that time was partially stripped of her clothing and raped at knifepoint by Blessington, Jamieson, and Elliott.
 Arrow and Wilmot were in the car but did not rape her.
 On arrival at Minchinbury, she was again raped.
 She was then dragged from her vehicle, gagged with a scarf, hog-tied, then lifted over a fence and carried into a paddock by Blessington, Jamieson, and Elliott.
 She was then held down and drowned in a dam on the property.